jonaslagoni/design-patterns/patterns/cdc.md

 - **What It Does**: Watches the database and creates events for any changes.
 - **Examples**: AWS Database Migration Service (DMS), Apache Debezium.

-### Message Broker

-The Message Broker is like the middleman.
-It takes the change events from the CDC Producer and passes them along to whoever needs to know about them.
-It makes sure the events get to the right place and that they don’t get lost along the way.

-- **What It Does**: Moves the events from the producer to the consumers.
-- **Examples**: Kafka, Amazon SNS/SQS, RabbitMQ.

 ### CDC Consumers (Sinks)

 These are the systems that listen for the CDC events.
 When they get an event, they do something with it—like update their own database, trigger a workflow, or process the data in some way.

-- **What They Do**: React to the events by updating data, starting processes, etc.
+- **What They Do**: React to the events by updating data, starting processes, etc. They can also move events from producer to other consumers.
-- **Examples**: Data warehouses like Redshift, microservices that need consistent data, real-time analytics systems.
+- **Examples**: Data warehouses like Redshift, microservices that need consistent data, real-time analytics systems, message brokers (Kafka, Amazon SNS/SQS, RabbitMQ...)

 ## Where CDC is Used